coolsoftwaretyler/ogdenstudios.xyz/_drafts/building-trackerr-intro.md

 That means we want to test that if we were to make a new user and provide an email, password, and api_key, that user would be valid, as would a user without an api key.

-So let's create a spec file for users, in `spec/models/user_spec.rb`.

-RSpec setup here

 Open States requires an API key to hit their database.
 In early prototypes, I had the application using one API key for the entire instance, but since the goal is to service many users, that won't work.
 I want each user to have their own API key and store it securely in the database.